 In the Show

-Having recently come of age, Princess Isabella is the most celebrated woman in France.
+Played by Sabrina Bartlett in season one, and Genevieve Gaunt in season two, Princess Isabella, is the most celebrated woman in France.
 The daughter of King Philip and Queen Joan, she has inherited her father’s famous good looks (there’s a reason why he’s known as “The Fair”), and this fact – along with her status as the king’s offspring – makes her the most eligible lady in the land.

 The crucial question is, who will she marry?
 This isn’t just a matter of courtly romance.
 While Isabella has her eyes on the Prince of Catalonia, her father Philip favours a more tactically advantageous match with Edward II of England.
 This would be a powerhouse union of two titanic European nations, but how will Isabella deal with being used as a political pawn by her own father?
 And what will be the consequences for Europe